Yahill/Trains/README.md

 # trains
-This code creates the route and choose trains for it by next options: cheapest and fastest.
-To run the code: go run train.go -option=fastest or -option=cheapest
+This code creates route and choose trains for the passenger by two options: fastest and cheapest To run the code: go run train.go -Departure=(departure station ID) -Arrival=(arrival stations ID) -option=(cheapest or fastest)